eleni-mpatsi/sophia_chatbot_final/README.md

 **I will call eleni mpatsi later!**

-To obtain this dialog, two stories and three rules were created (also the domain.yml file was updated accordingly).
+To create this dialog, two stories and three rules were created (also the domain.yml file was updated accordingly).
 1 story was for the description of how the form will work and 1 of how the bot will handle an interruption and continue with the form.
 The rules for this form were: 1 for activation of the form, 1 for the submission and 1 for the interruption, respectively.
 The ways that the bot will validate and handle any interruptions are defined in the actions.py.
 Specifically, for the name form , the user asks the bot to call someone and the bot should retrieve the info of this person, before calling , name and surname - this was obtained from the rasa example given for the forms -.
 The validation of these two slots regards 2 requirements for the input:
   1. not to have other non-alphabetic characters (in our case, as an intercom assistant for the biker, the answer is "this did not sound right")
   2. not to have less than 3 characters